chhsinnovation/chhsinnovation.github.io/src/site/docs/npm-setup.md

 This document assumes you have completed our guides on [installing desktop developer tools]({{ '/docs/desktop-setup' | url }}) and [setting up Git]({{ '/docs/git-setup' | url }}).

-## Setting up
+## Set up the workspace

+Before we begin, let's set up your workspace.

-Open up Visual Studio Code, go to the `File` menu, select `Open Folder`, and navigate to the `chhsinnovation.github.io` folder on your computer.
+1. Open up Visual Studio Code.

+2. If needed, go to the `File` menu, and select `Open Folder`.
+Navigate to the `chhsinnovation.github.io` folder on your computer.
+Select it.

-Next, open up your command-line terminal by going to the `Termimnal` menu and selecting `Open Terminal`.
+3. If needed, open up your command-line terminal by going to the `Termimnal` menu and selecting `Open Terminal`.

 ## Running the code